AdobeDocs/experience-manager-screens.en/help/user-guide/authoring-data-triggers.md

    >[!NOTE]
    >
-   >If you have set up everything correctly, you see **Targeting** option in the drop-down from the editor, as shown in the figure below.
+   >If you have set up everything correctly, you see the **Targeting** option in the drop-down from the editor, as shown in the figure below.

    ![screen_shot_2019-05-01at44231pm](assets/screen_shot_2019-05-01at44231pm.png)